zhXchD/tp/docs/UserGuide.md

 Example:

-1. Assuming you want to add `st` as an alias for `switch`, type `alias switch st` into the command box and press enter.
+1. Type `alias switch st` into the command box and press enter.

    ![alias example](images/UGExamples/aliasExample1.png)

-2. If you enter a valid alias, you can see the message from IntelliJournal which tells you the operation is successful.
+2. This adds `st` as a valid shortcut for `switch`

    ![alias example](images/UGExamples/aliasExample2.png)